zbaharyilmaz/art-gallery/README.md

 - **React**: A JavaScript library for building user interfaces, particularly single-page applications.
 - **Sass**: A powerful CSS preprocessor that extends CSS with features like variables, nested rules, and mixins to make the styling process more efficient.
-- **CSS Modules**: A CSS file where all class and animation names are scoped locally by default.
-This helps avoid conflicts by ensuring styles are isolated to the components.
 - **JavaScript (ES6+)**: Modern JavaScript (ES6 and beyond) features like arrow functions, destructuring, template literals, and async/await for more readable and concise code.

 ## Project Structure